arlohb/RayTracing/README.md

 # Ray Tracing

-A demo of ray tracing in both Rust (WASM) and Typescript.
+A demo of CPU ray tracing in both Rust (WASM) and Typescript.

 The Rust ray tracer has more features, but runs about 10x faster.